 Husband has to take the day off work to drive you there?
 Perfect.

 Sister has to drive in from out of town to watch the kids?
 Fabulous.

 If they order multiple assessments — even if they aren’t technically allowed to — you should just attend all of them.
 It’s more important that you attend and protect your credibility than argue about legal technicalities or try to restrict information.

 Going to all the trouble just to show up will really help your case.

 Sometimes a policy will have travel-related limitations.
 Usually, the insurer can’t require you to go out-of-province or travel a very long distance unless they are willing to pay travel costs.

 Get ready to talk about your disability, your symptoms, and how they affect your day-to-day.
 Know the rough timeline of your disability.
-Practice talking to someone about these things, if you need.
+Practice talking to someone about these things if you need them.
 If you’re anything like me, you’ve already been practicing monologues in the shower.

 Answer questions — don’t offer information.
 The medical professional should be able to ask you the proper questions and prompt you for the details that they need.

 You don’t need to bring notes, records, or documents.
 Your job is to give these things to the insurance company; it’s your insurer’s job to provide the doctor with the relevant information.
 Let the doctor base their assessment on what they already know and what they learn during your examination.